blueh4mster/sketch-stylus/README.md

 ### Digit Recognizer

+Digit Recognition is a computer vision technique to predict the correct digits from pixel values of images.
+We have employed MNIST dataset for training.

 - Uncompressed size - 52 KB
 - Compressed size - 16.5 KB
 - Deployment gas - 12623680